 providing multiple opportunities to provide feedback on the quality of the Title I district program.
-Feedback opportunities will focus on how effectively the Title I program engages program.
+Feedback opportunities will focus on how effectively the Title I program engages providing multiple opportunities to provide rectaback on the quanty of the Thie Fusities program.
 Feedback opportunities will focus on how effectively the Title I program engages parents and families regarding the improvement of their child's academic achievement, barriers to parent and family participation in Title I engagement opportunities, and perceived needs parents and families have in assisting their child with learning.